Velma Dinkley: Voice actors

 From 1969 to 1973, Nicole Jaffe voiced Velma.
 From 1976 to 1979, Pat Stevens voiced the character.
 From 1979 to 1980, Marla Frumkin provided her voice.
 After the character's absence from the 1980 to 1983 series, Frumkin reprised the role of Velma as a guest star in The New Scooby-Doo Mysteries.
 Velma was absent again until A Pup Named Scooby-Doo, when Christina Lange voiced the role.
 B.J.
 Ward voiced Velma in a Johnny Bravo crossover episode, then reprised her role in all films from Scooby-Doo on Zombie Island on through Scooby-Doo and the Cyber Chase as well as an episode of the Adult Swim animated series, Harvey Birdman, Attorney at Law.
 Nicole Jaffe returned temporarily to voice Velma in the direct-to-video films Scooby-Doo! and the Legend of the Vampire and Scooby-Doo! and the Monster of Mexico.

 From 2002 until 2015, Velma was voiced by Mindy Cohn of The Facts of Life fame.
 In Scooby-Doo!
 Adventures: The Mystery Map, Velma is voiced by Stephanie D'Abruzzo.
 On July 8, 2015, it was announced that Kate Micucci would take over the role of Velma in the then-upcoming series Be Cool, Scooby-Doo!.
 Trisha Gum voiced Velma in The Lego Movie 2: The Second Part.
-Velma was voiced by Ariana Greenblatt as a child and Gina Rodriguez as a teenager in the animated film Scoob!, with Greenblatt being set to reprise the role of her younger self in Scoob!: Holiday Haunt before the film was canceled in August 2022.
-She makes a cameo as a spectator in Space Jam: A New Legacy.
-In February 2021, a spin-off adult animated prequel of her is in the works with Mindy Kaling voicing Velma while executing producing with Charlie Grandy, Howard Klein, and Sam Register.
+Velma was voiced by Ariana Greenblatt as a child and Gina Rodriguez as a teenager in the animated film Scoob!, with Greenblatt being set to reprise the role of her younger self in Scoob!
+Holiday Haunt before the film was canceled in August 2022.
+She makes a silent cameo in her aforementioned form (like the rest of the gang) as a spectator in Space Jam: A New Legacy.

-On February 10, 2021, it was announced that Velma will have her own streaming television series on HBO Max in January 2023.
-Titled Velma, the series follows an adult-oriented and metafictional "love quadrangle" Mystery Inc. with Velma portrayed as being of Indian descent, although aware that she is normally white.
+On February 10, 2021, it was announced that Velma will have her own streaming television series on HBO Max in January 2023 with Mindy Kaling voicing her while executing producing with Charlie Grandy, Howard Klein and Sam Register.
+Titled Velma, the series follows an adult-oriented and metafictional "love quadrangle" Mystery Inc. with Velma portrayed as being of Indian descent.
 On July 11, 2022, the trademark for the series was listed as abandoned, only for HBO Chief Content Officer Casey Bloys to confirm the series to still be in production in August, with it previewing at New York Comic Con on October 6, 2022.
-The first two episodes of the series debuted on HBO Max on January 12, 2023, the other eight being scheduled to release within the following months.
+The first two episodes of the series debuted on HBO Max on January 12, 2023; the other eight were released within the following months.
+Velma was cancelled after two seasons and a special as a result of negative reviews.